ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

      remember to change "**##USERNAME-CHANGEME##**" and "**##USER-PASSWORD-CHANGEME##**" with your DB user and password data

-5. Set the consent storage service to the JPA storage service:
+6. Set the consent storage service to the JPA storage service:
    * `vim /opt/shibboleth-idp/conf/idp.properties`

      ```properties
      idp.consent.StorageService = storageservice.JPAStorageService
      ```

-6. Restart IdP to apply the changes:
+7. Restart IdP to apply the changes:
    * `touch /opt/jetty/webapps/idp.xml`

-7. Check that the metadata is available on:
+8. Check that the metadata is available on:
    * https://idp.example.org/idp/shibboleth

-8. Check IdP Status:
+9. Check IdP Status:
-   * `export JAVA_HOME=/usr/lib/jvm/java-11-amazon-corretto`
    * `bash /opt/shibboleth-idp/bin/status.sh`

 ### Configure Shibboleth Identity Provider to release the persistent-id